PreshthaU/Customer_Engagement_Analysis-Excel/README.md

 ## 📁 Project Structure

 - `Engagement Project.xlsx`: Raw and processed engagement data.
-Include:
+Includes:
   * Data for free and paid-plan students in Q4-2021 and Q4-2022
   * Data for free-plan students from India and the US in 2022
 - `README.md`: Project report and summary